 Figure 3.
-SEP implied short-run and longer run equilibrium real interest rates ( $r_k^$ and $r_l^$ ), 2012-18
+SEP-implied Short-run and Longer-run Equilibrium Real Interest Rates $(r_k^ \text{ and } r_l^)$, 2012-19

-Source: Estimates of the short-run equilibrium real interest rate (solid line) are the time fixed effects in equation (1).
-The shaded area is 1.96 times the standard error of each year's estimate.
-Estimates of the longer run equilibrium real interest rate (dashed line) are the average of the median longer run nominal federal funds rate projections in the SEP less the 2 percent long-run inflation objective for the year.
-The dotted lines show the range of average minimum and maximum projections for $r_i^$ for the year.
-Data are from the 29 published SEPs from 2012 to 2018.
+Source: Data are from the 31 published SEPs from January 2012 to June 2019.
+Note: Estimates of the short-run equilibrium real interest rate (solid line) are the time-fixed effects in equation (1).
+The shaded area is 1.96 times the Driscoll-Kraay (1998) standard error of each year's estimate.
+Estimates of the longer-run equilibrium real interest rate (dashed line) are the average of the median longer-run nominal federalfunds-rate projections in the SEP for the year, less the 2-percent long-run inflation objective.
+The dotted lines show the range of average minimum and maximum projections for r_1^ for the year.